Schedules of Condition

 What is a Schedule of Condition?

-Typically a Schedule of Condition includes a written description with photographs that show the condition of the various elements of a property or structure.
+A Schedule of Condition provides a detailed record of a property or building at a specific point in time.
+Typically, a Schedule of Condition includes a written description with photographs that show the condition of the various elements of a property or structure.

-The purpose of a Schedule of Condition is to provide an accurate record of the property’s condition, for Landlords and Tenants to protect themselves and their interests in the event of a dispute and / or claim for damages in the future.
+The purpose of a Schedule of Condition is to provide an accurate record of the property’s condition, for Landlords and Tenants to protect themselves and their interests in the event of a dispute and/or claim for damages in the future.

-This very process applies to both commercial properties and residential properties, in fact, schedules of condition can be prepared following the instructions of residential commercial property entities.
+This very process applies to both commercial properties and residential properties.
+In fact, Schedules of Condition can be prepared following the instructions of residential commercial property entities.

 The benefit of having an accurate Schedule of Condition is that it provides a benchmark against which the condition of a property, structure or land can be assessed against and which can help mitigate future repairing obligations and/or potential claims for damages in 3 main areas: